 Palawan is the largest island province in the Philippines and also known as the last frontier of the country.
 Most of the land is still undeveloped and untouched, there are hundreds of uninhabited islands.

 Palawan became popular for its astonishing seascape: Bizarre rock formations, turquoise lagoons, white beaches, mountains, jungles and a diversity of wildlife, over and under the sea.
-It's no surprise that Palawan became such a dream destination for scuba diving, hiking, kayaking, island hopping, snorkeling and many more activities...
+It's no surprise that Palawan is nowadays such a dream destination for scuba diving, hiking, kayaking, island hopping, snorkeling and many more activities...

 Once you start researching about Palawan, you'll eventually figure out that the majority of all travelers are going to visit two places: Coron and El Nido.
 You'd probably think you could visit them both, but unfortunately the sea divides these two places and makes them not as easy accessible as you might think.